About the job

 Salary and conditions

-The period of employment is 4 years with 25 % teaching duties assigned by the department.
+The period of employment is three years without teaching duties or four years with teaching duties assigned by the department.

 Appointment to a PhD position requires that you are admitted to the PhD programme in Computer Science within three months of employment, and that you participate in an organized PhD programme during the employment period.